Setting Up Your Website Terms & Policies

 DISCLAIMER

-• You make money from links, reviews, or suggestions made on your page.
+Also provide a disclaimer if you an affiliate of any kind and make money from links, reviews, or suggestions made on your page.

 Speaking of which…I think it’s time for MY disclaimer: